Christina Wirihana

-Christina Hurihia Wirihana (b 1949) is a New Zealand weaver from Te Arawa, Ngāti Maniapoto, Ngāti Pikiao, Ngāti Rangiunora, Ngāti Raukawa, Tainui iwi.
+Christina Hurihia Wirihana (born 1949) is a New Zealand weaver from Te Arawa, Ngāti Maniapoto, Ngāti Pikiao, Ngāti Rangiunora, Ngāti Raukawa, Tainui iwi.

 Biography

 Wirihana was born in Rotorua in 1949.
-Her mother is the renowned weaver Matekino Lawless.
+Her mother is the weaver Matekino Lawless.
 Wirihana attributes Dame Rangimarie Hetet, Diggeress Te Kanawa and Emily Schuster as major influences but states her mother as being her most significant teacher.

+Wirihana oversaw the project to weave 50 tukutuku panels for the United National Headquarters, New York involving over 60 weavers from around New Zealand including weavers from Te Roopu Raranga Whatu o Aotearoa - the national collective of Māori weavers.
+These panels were commissioned by the New Zealand Government after New Zealand supported the United Nations Declaration of the Rights of Indigenous Peoples in 2010.
+This gift was presented to the United Nations in 2015.
+Prior to the presentation of the panels to the UN, 49 panels were exhibited in the exhibition Kāhui Raranga: The Art of Tukutuku at Museum of New Zealand Te Papa Tongarewa.

-Wirihana was commissioned to weave an installation of harakeke panels that was part of a touring exhibition called Anō te Ātaahua - Honouring the Gifts of our Elders (2000-2002) that was presented in Auckland, Waikato, Rotorua and Whangārei.
+Wirihana was commissioned to weave an installation of harakeke panels that was part of a touring exhibition called Anō te Ātaahua - Honouring the Gifts of our Elders (2000-2002) that was exhibited in Auckland, Waikato, Rotorua and Whangārei.

-Wirihana is currently a senior lecturer at Toihoukura, a Māori visual arts school within the Eastern Institute of Technology, and has previously been fibre tutor at the Waiariki Polytechnic in Rotorua.
-The significant international touring exhibition Toi Māori: The Eternal Thread was co-curated by Wirihana.
+Wirihana is currently a senior lecturer at Toihoukura, the Māori visual arts school at Eastern Institute of Technology, and has previously been fibre tutor at Waiariki Polytechnic in Rotorua.
+The international touring exhibition Toi Māori: The Eternal Thread was co-curated by Wirihana.

-Her weaving is often an exploration of natural materials and processes.
-"In my weaving I am continually inspired by the surrounds of my maunga (mountain) Matawhaura, moana tapu Rotoiti (Lake Rotoiti), my marae Taurua and especially my whanau (family)."
+Wirihana's weaving is often an exploration of natural materials and processes.
+She says: "In my weaving I am continually inspired by the surrounds of my maunga (mountain) Matawhaura, moana tapu Rotoiti (Lake Rotoiti), my marae Taurua and especially my whanau (family)."

 Recognition

-Wirihana is the Chairperson of Te Roopu Raranga Whatu o Aotearoa (National Collective of Māori Weavers in New Zealand).
-In 2014 this collective of weavers exhibited 49 tukutuku panels in Kāhui Raranga: The Art of Tukutuku at Museum of New Zealand Te Papa Tongarewa.
-These panels are to be installed early 2015 at the Headquarters of the United Nations in New York.
+Wirihana was the chairperson of Te Roopu Raranga Whatu o Aotearoa (National Collective of Māori Weavers in New Zealand) from 2011 to 2017.

-Wirihana has received numerous funding from Creative New Zealand to develop new work and travel overseas for residencies, the most recent being a 2014 artist residency in Hawaii.
-In 2003 Wirihana received Te Tohu Toi Kē from Te Waka Toi Creative New Zealand for making a positive development within Māori arts.
-Wirihana is a lifelong member of the Māori Women’s Welfare League.
+Wirihana has received funding from Creative New Zealand to develop new work and travel overseas for residencies, including a 2014 artist residency in Hawaii.
+In 2003, Wirihana received Te Tohu Toi Kē from Te Waka Toi Creative New Zealand for making a positive development within Māori arts.
+Wirihana is a life member of the Māori Women’s Welfare League.

+In 2024, Wirihana was made a Companion of Auckland War Memorial Museum.